Alien films in chronological order, and where to watch them

 Editor

-It’s been seven years since a new Alien film last hit the big screen, but fans of the Alien franchise won’t have to wait much longer to return to the terror-filled universe of Xenomorphs.
+It’s been seven years since a new Alien film last hit the big screen, and fans of the franchise can finally return to the terror-filled universe of Xenomorphs.

-Directed by Evil Dead and Don’t Breathe’s Fede Álvarez, Alien: Romulus is the ninth film in the 45-year franchise and will reportedly take Alien back to its horror roots.
-Speaking at the Gotham Awards in Los Angeles last year, lead star Cailee Spaeny said that Romulus takes place in between Scott’s Alien (1979) and James Cameron’s 1986 sequel Aliens.
+Directed by Fede Álvarez (Evil Dead and Don’t Breathe), Alien: Romulus is the ninth film in the 45-year franchise and takes Alien back to its horror roots.
+Speaking at the Gotham Awards in Los Angeles last year, lead star Cailee Spaeny said Romulus takes place in between Ridley Scott’s Alien (1979) and James Cameron’s 1986 sequel Aliens.

-With the film set to release on Friday 16 August, you’ve got ample time to revisit the Alien films before watching Romulus.
+With the film releasing in cinemas today (16 August), now is the perfect time to revisit the Alien films before grabbing a bag of popcorn and watching Romulus.
 There are four films in the mainline series, as well as two prequels and two Alien vs Predator movies to sink your teeth into.

-All are available to stream on Disney+, there are two ways to watch the films – in chronological order or in release order.
-Here’s how to do exactly that.
+All are available to stream on Disney+ and there are two ways to watch the films – in chronological order (from the beginning of the Alien timeline to the end) or in the order each film was released.
+Keep scrolling to find out how to do both, starting with the chronological order.

 Subscribe to Disney+ for £4.99 per month